-When a patient loses a tooth or teeth due to injury, periodontal disease, or natural aging, dental implants are an aesthetic, safe, and lasting solution.
+Dental implants are an aesthetic, safe, and lasting solution when a patient loses a tooth or teeth due to injury, periodontal disease, or natural aging.
 A dental implant is a specially designed dental prosthetic that our experts will insert into the jaw to hold a bridge or crown in place.
-Dental implants look and feel natural and help preserve other teeth as they don’t rely on adjacent teeth for support (unlike a bridge, for example).
+Dental implants look natural and help preserve other teeth as they don’t rely on adjacent teeth for support (unlike a bridge, for example).

-At times, depending on the case, the patient may require bone grafting before we can insert dental implants.
-We offer an exclusive range of restorative and cosmetic dental treatments using the latest technology.
+Depending on the case, the patient may require bone grafting before we can insert dental implants.
+We offer exclusive restorative and cosmetic dental treatments using the latest technology.

 For detailed evaluation and diagnosis, please call our dentist near you for bone grafting in Brookline, MA.

 Before inserting dental implants, we need to assess the jawbone to ensure that it can hold the implant.
-After the assessment, if we find that there is a loss of bone in the jaw, we may recommend bone grafting to regenerate lost bone.
-Bone grafting not only replaces lost bone, but it can also improve facial structure.
+After the assessment, if we find a bone loss in the jaw, we may recommend bone grafting to regenerate lost bone.
+Bone grafting not only replaces lost bone but can also improve facial structure.

 When jawbone deteriorates, it can make you appear older and cause the facial structure to sag.
 If you’re considering getting dental implants, our dentist will perform a detailed assessment and suggest bone grafting, if required.